Wabtec (WAB)

 Other companies in the freight and passenger rail industry include Trinity Industries (NYSE:TRN), and European competitors Alstom (EPA:ALO) and Knorr-Bremse AG (ETR:KBX).

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Wabtec’s annualized revenue growth of 10.3% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
-Wabtec’s recent performance shows it’s one of the better Heavy Transportation Equipment businesses as many of its peers faced declining sales because of cyclical headwinds.
-Wabtec Year-On-Year Revenue Growth
+Wabtec’s annualized revenue growth of 7.4% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
+We also note many other Heavy Transportation Equipment businesses have faced declining sales because of cyclical headwinds.
+While Wabtec grew slower than we’d like, it did do better than its peers.

-We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Wabtec’s organic revenue averaged 9.4% year-on-year growth.
-Because this number aligns with its normal revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
-Wabtec Organic Revenue Growth
+We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Wabtec’s organic revenue averaged 6.5% year-on-year growth.
+Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.

 6. Gross Margin & Pricing Power

-In Q1, Wabtec produced a 34.5% gross profit margin, marking a 1.6 percentage point increase from 32.9% in the same quarter last year.
-Wabtec’s full-year margin has also been trending up over the past 12 months, increasing by 1.8 percentage points.
+Wabtec produced a 32.6% gross profit margin in Q4, marking a 1 percentage point increase from 31.6% in the same quarter last year.
+Wabtec’s full-year margin has also been trending up over the past 12 months, increasing by 1.6 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin

-Analyzing the trend in its profitability, Wabtec’s operating margin rose by 6.3 percentage points over the last five years, as its sales growth gave it operating leverage.
+Looking at the trend in its profitability, Wabtec’s operating margin rose by 4.9 percentage points over the last five years, as its sales growth gave it operating leverage.

 8. Earnings Per Share

-Wabtec’s EPS grew at a remarkable 13% compounded annual growth rate over the last five years, higher than its 4.2% annualized revenue growth.
+Wabtec’s EPS grew at an astounding 18.9% compounded annual growth rate over the last five years, higher than its 8.1% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

-We can take a deeper look into Wabtec’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Wabtec’s operating margin expanded by 6.3 percentage points over the last five years.
-On top of that, its share count shrank by 10.5%.
+Diving into Wabtec’s quality of earnings can give us a better understanding of its performance.
+As we mentioned earlier, Wabtec’s operating margin was flat this quarter but expanded by 4.9 percentage points over the last five years.
+On top of that, its share count shrank by 9.9%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
-Wabtec Diluted Shares Outstanding

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-In Q1, Wabtec reported EPS at $2.28, up from $1.89 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Wabtec’s full-year EPS of $7.92 to grow 9.9%.
+In Q4, Wabtec reported adjusted EPS of $2.10, up from $1.68 in the same quarter last year.
+This print was close to analysts’ estimates.
+Over the next 12 months, Wall Street expects Wabtec’s full-year EPS of $8.97 to grow 14.1%.

 9. Cash Is King